Earth 2150: Battles

 Conventional weapons restock ammo via a flying supply carrier from a depot (for ground or naval units) or a stop at the depot (for air units).
 This basic logistical trail adds a degree of tactical depth, since e.g. a weak machine gun with extensive stores requires different support than a powerful, long-ranged grenade launcher that's exhausted in a single engagement, and since carriers and other air units will fly in a straight line unless manually commanded and directly into the teeth of enemy air defenses should the player attack from the wrong direction.
-Energy weapons regenerate ammo, bypass the damage reduction armored chassis have, and tend to be unusual, "gimmick" types.
+Energy weapons regenerate ammo, bypass the damage reduction armored chassis have, and tend to be unusual, "gimmick" weapons.
 For example, while the plasma cannon is merely extremely powerful, the laser does no damage to HP and instead heats enemy units until their ammunition detonates and they explode, making short work of most targets but wearing off if interrupted.
-They're countered by shields, a second, regenerating health bar bypassed by conventional fire, stopping and drained by all energy damage and special effects until they go down.
+They are countered by shields, a second, regenerating health bar that is bypassed by conventional fire but completely stops, and is drained by, energy weapons' damage and special effects until it is depleted.
 Shields take up no room on units but they cost, trading numbers and therefore firepower for what may be a great increase in survivability.

 Defensive emplacements' weapons can be changed for a fee.
 Unusually, major facilities such as factories can also be armed.

 The game has a wide and shallow tech tree.
 New items are gradually unlocked from mission to mission, and once researched by spending time and resources persist for the rest of the campaign.
 The tree offers new buildings as well as new and upgraded chassis, weapons, equipment and ammo.
 Upgrades are generally straightforward strength improvements, but can also be such things as more mounting points for chassis, homing ammunition, or dual, triple or quad guns.
 The full tree is available in skirmish and multiplayer games, though in some game modes the most powerful weapons can be toggled off.